 Charlie Egotak, Amy Aknavigak and Allen Elatiak preparing a site

-This transect has been done 6 times previously since 2011.
+The Dease Strait transect has been done 6 times previously since 2011.
 The winter data is used to help with monitoring work done in summer by DFO, University of Calgary, University of Manitoba and the Canadian High Arctic Research Station (CHARS).

 Rangers receiving training and conducting the sampling were :